docascode/vscode-docs-build/README.md

 |  --- | --- | --- | --- |
 | 00:00:50 | 00:00:38 | 00:00:03 | 00:00:54 |

-## Limitation

-1. You will have to save the file prior to starting a local validation.

 ## Contacts

 If you meet any problem or have any feedback about this extension, please Contact: